 Lust for Life

-Those who crave risk or novelty respond to fear and stress differently than do most folks.
-They know what many could well learn—that stressors are often challenges to be overcome, not threats that can crush them.
+Those who crave risk or novelty respond to fear differently from others.
+They see stressors as challenges to master, not threats that can crush them.

 Cliff diving isn’t a typical activity for anyone, much less a person who is afraid of heights.
 But Mike, a 20-year-old living in Atlanta, does it as often as he can, despite the fear.
 He’s also skydived at least four times.
 The first time, he was a little disappointed.
 “I actually wasn’t scared at any point, which was weird.”
 The second time Mike told his guide, “The last guy failed to scare me, so I want you to scare me.”
 Even by his own reckoning, this isn’t something to say to a skydiving coach.
 “Beforehand, he told me that when they’ve got somebody who isn’t cooperating (apparently some people will grab the guide’s arms or what not when they should be pulling the chute), the guide spins them around really fast.
 Because this increases G-force, they pass out and the instructor can get them safely to the ground.
 We’re in the middle of free fall and that is basically what he does to me.
 He takes my hand and bends it down slightly, so I start spinning extraordinarily fast in one direction.
 Then he stops me, and I spin in the other direction extremely fast.
 Then the next direction extremely fast, and the next.
 My eyes were pretty much popping out of my head…eventually he pulls the chute, and before I knew it, we were just coasting again.”